Bank of Canada says cryptoassets' volatility is obstacle to payment acceptance

 The Bank of Canada added that while cryptoasset markets are currently not of "systemic importance" in Canada, that could change if a major technology firm were to issue a cryptocurrency that became widely accepted as a digital payment method.

-Digital currency group Diem Association, formerly known as Facebook Inc’s Libra project, said this month it plans to launch a pilot of a U.S. dollar stablecoin, though did not say when.
+Digital currency group Diem Association, formerly known as Facebook Inc's (FB.O) Libra project, said this month it plans to launch a pilot of a U.S. dollar stablecoin, though did not say when. read more

 Stablecoins are backed by traditional assets and are a potential solution to the price volatility of cryptoassets, though they also pose risks, the central bank said.